 Yeesookyung is a South Korean artist living in Seoul.
 She is known for her complex and enchanting ceramic designs and sculptures.
-The Translated series series, like many of her works, is made up of shards and fragments of broken ceramic pieces that are carefully pieced together like a jigsaw puzzle.
+Like many of her works, the Translated series series is made up of shards and fragments of broken ceramic pieces that are carefully pieced together like a jigsaw puzzle.

 The biomorphic form of the vessel helps to capture the eye immediately as the repurposed pottery created manages to surpass the original beauty of the vase.
-The Translated Vase combines the delicate fragility of ceramic pottery with the fortified strength of the glue and the gold, the end result of which is something truly magnificent.
+The Translated Vase combines the delicate fragility of ceramic pottery with the fortified strength of the glue and the gold, the result of which is something truly magnificent.

-Yeesookyung’s technique in pottery, as stunning as it may be is not new.
+Yeesookyung’s technique in pottery, as stunning as it may be, is not new.
 For years, artists in Korea have been reconstructing and rebuilding discarded ceramic pieces that would typically be considered trash in other parts of the world.

 The Translated Vase represents the struggle that all individuals face in life.
-The cracks on the vase represent the wounds that are formed from the struggle while the gold represents the beauty and maturity that people experience when they overcome suffering.
-Aside from denoting the suffering, Yeesookyung’s attention to detail helped to break the ceramic tradition that insists on perfection.
+The cracks on the vase represent the wounds that are formed from the struggle, while the gold represents the beauty and maturity that people experience when they overcome suffering.
+Aside from denoting the suffering, Yeesookyung’s attention to detail helped break the ceramic tradition that insists on perfection.

 Rather than discard a perfect piece, like a master potter would, Yeesookyung chose to create new forms from the useless pieces to emphasize that imperfection can also give way to stunning beauty.
 It is safe to say that the Translated Vase succeeded in channeling the imperfections and irregularities that exist in nature.